Penglai-Enclave/Penglai-doc/source/Tutorials/Tutorial-Penglai-TVM-hello-world.rst

 There are three basic structures to manipulate an enclave. ``struct elf_args``, ``struct PLenclave`` and ``struct enclave_args``.
 ``struct elf_args`` records the ELF file of given enclave. ``struct PLenclave`` is the primary enclave structure that host will use to create, run an enclave.
-``struct enclave_args`` restores all enclave parameters, which will be used in enclave creation, running, etc.
+``struct enclave_args`` stores all enclave parameters, which will be used in enclave creation, running, etc.

 You can use the following APIs to initialize the above structures.